Wild Park Rainscape - the details

-TAP has secured funding from Highways England, from a fund that’s specifically designated for environment and well-being.
+TAP has secured funding from National Highways, from a fund that’s specifically designated for environment and well-being.
 We had to apply for the funding and meet some tough criteria to demonstrate that the scheme would work – meeting water quality, flood management, biodiversity and other criteria.

 Are there any other rainscapes in Brighton?

-There is a small project in Darcey Drive, off Carden Avenue, which is Phase 1 of a two-stage project due for completion in 2021, with an additional rainscape planned at Carden School.
+There is a small project in Darcey Drive, off Carden Avenue, which is Phase 1 of a two-stage project, with Phase 2 now underway, and an additional rainscape planned at Carden School.

 How long will it take?

 We are commissioning specialist designers who are very experienced in rainscapes, including community involvement and planning.
-We expect the design to take until summer 2022, and for construction to take about 6 months from then.
-So expected completion could be towards the end of 2022/early 2023.
+We expect the design to take until autumn 2022, with expected completion around July 2023.
 We’ll keep people up to date as the project progresses and timescales become clearer.